certcode-eu/Software-Heritage-Confidential-Analyzer/README.md

-# Audit your source code files and discover if they have already been published
+# Audit your source code and find out if they have already been published

 	https://scan.certcode.eu